12 Best Waterfalls in Maui That Are Absolutely Stunning

 Alelele Falls is found along the Pi’ilani Highway on the East side of Maui.
 The Alelele Falls are 50 feet tall.

-After you park your car at the Alelele Bridge pullout, you would need to follow the trail from the east side of the stream.
+After you park your car at the Alelele Bridge pullout, you will need to follow the trail from the east side of the stream.

 It takes about 10 to 15 minutes to get to the falls.

 On the trail, you’ll come across stream crossings.
-But the trail overall isn’t very long, but the Alelele Falls are beautiful and worthwhile to go and see.
+The trail overall isn’t very long, but the Alelele Falls are beautiful and worthwhile to go and see.

 The kids will certainly enjoy them!